peterkaminski/transcript-Cooperative-Frameworks-post-COVID19-2020-08-13/Cooperative Frameworks post-COVID19 2020-08-13.md

 (1:13:04) [Forrest] Yeah.
 I've been looking at judicial process, in particular, for similar reasons.

-(1:13:10) So you take "Twelve good men and true," to take the classic phrase, all right?
+(1:13:10) So you take, "Twelve good men and true," to take the classic phrase, all right?
 Make them four groups of three, and don't allow them to talk with each other.
 They will make better decisions.

 (1:13:24) [Lou] Yeah, this is super interesting.
 We have a question from Ted.
 Ted, would you like to ask your great question?